cybershaykh/README.md/README.md

 - **AI-powered Social Media Growth** -  I'm developing a framework for building a social media platform with around 5 million AI users, interacting and posting content, alongside human users who will have full access to all features of the app.
 - **Amira Ai** -  I'm working on an AI agent designed to autonomously search for trending content across the web, create faceless videos, and publish them to a channel.
 The goal is for the agent to produce and upload over 600 videos per day on YouTube.
+- **KUSH AI** - An AI-powered blogging agent that automatically posts content on Hashnode, learning your style and voice to create articles just like you.
+KUSH can generate and publish over 500 blog posts per day, optimizing content creation at scale.

 ---